 While contemplating the reading, Wesley felt his heart become strangely warmed as he reflected on the sure salvation of his soul.
 (Also see Do Methodists Believe in Predestination?)

-In use since 1968, the cross-and-flame symbol has become a recognizable symbol of Methodism.
+Since 1968, the cross-and-flame symbol has become a recognizable symbol of Methodism.
 The creators of the logo desired that it be both clearly Christian and distinctively Wesleyan.
 They also made sure that it would work well, both in color and in black and white.

-For example, during the first part of the last century, the Klu Klux Klan held public cross burnings in an attempt to intimidate African Americans.
-Despite this, the symbol is still in use within the UMC, and there has been no official change.
+For example, during the first part of the last century, the Klu Klux Klan held public cross-burnings to intimidate African Americans.
+Despite this, the symbol is still used within the UMC, and no official change has occurred.
 (Also see What Do Methodists Believe About Death?)

 Methodists typically do not wear crucifixes because of the theological differences between Protestantism and Catholicism.
 However, some Methodists, and other Protestants with them, argue that using pictures or symbols of Christ still on the cross misses what God accomplished.
 (Also see Do Methodist Churches Have Female Pastors?)

-To this day, Protestant churches tend to use a minimal number of symbols and pictures in their sanctuaries, whereas the opposite is true in the Roman Catholic Church and related traditions.
-(Also see Methodist vs Catholic: What’s the Difference?)
+To this day, Protestant churches use a minimal number of symbols and pictures in their sanctuaries.
+In contrast, the opposite is true in the Roman Catholic Church and related traditions.
+(Also see Methodist vs. Catholic: What’s the Difference?)